TheLe0/TheLe0/README.md

 </div>

 <br />
-I'm a software developer with 7+ years of experience, working mainly with .NET, Azure and Angular.
+I'm a software developer with 7+ years of experience, working mainly with .NET, NodeJS, Azure and Angular.
 Working by day as a Software Developer on investment broker startup and on the free time I am currently trying to learn Golang programming.

 I'm a computer science bachelor, built as a final paper a gamification plataform for touristics itineraries.
 You can here more about in my [video](https://www.youtube.com/watch?v=xZLdsME5gGU) (it's in portuguese language).